Ouranosinc/Magpie/docs/configuration.rst

 Combined Configuration File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 2.0

 Since contents of all different configurations files (`providers.cfg`_, `permissions.cfg`_) reside under distinct
-top-level objects (of same name), it is actually possible to use an unique file to define everything.
-For example,
+top-level objects, it is actually possible to use an unique file to define everything.
+For example, one could define
-one could define a combined configuration as follows.
+a combined configuration as follows.

 .. code-block:: YAML